marianobarrios/linked-blocking-multi-queue/README.md

 - Cause cross-generational linking of old Nodes to new Nodes if a Node was tenured while live, which generational garbage collectors have a hard time dealing with, causing repeated major collections.
 However, only non-deleted Nodes need to be reachable from dequeued Nodes, and reachability does not necessarily have to be of the kind understood by the garbage collector.
 We use the trick of linking a Node that has just been dequeued to itself.
 Such a self-link implicitly means to advance to
 `head.next`.

+### Requirements

+TLS Channel requires Java 8 or newer.

+### Size and Dependencies

+The library has no dependencies.
+The main jar file size is below 20 KB.